 EDvestinU is a private student loan lender offering both new student loans and student loan refinancing.
 It is part of the New Hampshire Higher Education Assistance Foundation (NHHEAF) Network, a nonprofit dedicated to making college affordable and educating borrowers about the importance of higher education.
 As such, EDvestinU is a great company for borrowers looking for scholarship opportunities and a lender with a community-focused mission.
 It’s also a good option for students who live in or are attending school in New Hampshire, since EDvestinU offers a discount specifically for those borrowers.

 EDvestinU offers undergraduate, graduate and refinancing student loans.
-The minimum loan amount is $1,000 for undergraduate and graduate loans and $7,500 for refinancing loans, and the maximum in both cases is $200,000.
+The minimum loan amount is $1,000 for undergraduate and graduate loans and $7,500 for refinancing loans, and the aggregate maximum in both cases is $200,000.

 One of EDvestinU’s standout features is that it offers student loans to international students, which not all lenders do.
 International students must have a creditworthy co-signer who is a U.S. resident in order to qualify.

 U.S. residents may also need to recruit a co-signer if they have little credit to their name.
 However, EDvestinU does offer co-signer release, which means that borrowers can have their co-signer removed from the loan.
-Requirements are fairly tight — borrowers must have 36 months of consecutive, on-time payments, a credit score of 749 or higher and an annual income of $30,000 or more — but it’s an option that not every lender offers.
+Requirements are fairly tight — borrowers must have 36 months of consecutive, on-time payments, a credit score over 749 and an annual income of $30,000 or more — but it’s an option that not every lender offers.

 EDvestinU student loan snapshot